Write in a Clear, Friendly, and Organized Manner

 Data and Privacy

-When supplying goods it’s vital that you make clear that you are only partially responsible for the delivery and condition of goods.
+When supplying goods it is vital that you make clear that you are only partially responsible for the delivery and condition of goods.
 Most companies will use a third party to ensure the deliveries are made, but once that package is collected from you, the responsibility lies with the courier.
 In your terms and conditions consider allowing a few extra days for ‘acceptable delivery times’.
-Unless you are shipping food stuffs, the delivery time will not affect the state of the goods and most people are reasonably understanding of the occasional late delivery.
+Unless you are shipping food products, the delivery time will not affect the state of the goods and most people are reasonably understanding of the occasional late delivery.

-The General Data Protection Regulation (GDPR) is an European Union (EU) law governing privacy and data protection within the EU and the European Economic Area (EEA).
+The General Data Protection Regulation (GDPR) is a European Union (EU) law governing privacy and data protection within the EU and the European Economic Area (EEA).
 This includes data collected by websites.
 If your website is located in the EU or provides goods or services in the EU, GDPR compliance is vital.
 To learn more, visit how to make your website GDPR compliant.

 - failure to operate a secure server that stores personal information;

 - failure to identify and assess internal and external risks to the security of personal information;